Characters of the Devil May Cry series: Nidhogg

 Nidhogg is a demonic parasite attached to the Qliphoth Tree to feed on the life force gathered by the tree.
 Through this, he developed his body, from an orange humanoid faceless torso, into three large snake-like roots with razor teeths in the mouth.
-Nidhogg is an aggressive yet unintelligent demon, and in attempt to attack V and his familiars, and while the familiars realized that Nidhogg was not a threat due to his inability to survive outside the roots, V nevertheless atacked and killed him effortlessly.
+Nidhogg is an aggressive yet unintelligent demon, and in attempt to attack V and his familiars, and while the familiars realized that Nidhogg was not a threat due to his inability to survive outside the roots, V nevertheless attacked and killed him effortlessly.

 Nightmare

 Nightmare is a demonic bio-weapon created by Mundus on Mallet Island, who attacked Dante during his mission to stop the Demon Emperor.
 Once unleashed, it had the appearance of a grey slug-like hull, covered in runes, and with many structures unleashing energy to its enemies.

+Nobody

+Nobodies are a low-class but powerful type of demons, deemed unworthy of a name due to their limited intelligence.
+Besides their strength, they are able to deplete the magical powers of their opponents, and to increase their size in combat in order to damage their enemies, with the use of a magical mask.

 Phantom

 Phantom is an arachnid demon and one of the highest-ranking generals on Mundus' armies, whose body is composed of molten magma covered in a durable shell.
 He developed a special animadversion towards Dante due to his continuous taunts during their confrontations at Mallet Island, and when impaled after their last fight, Phantom confused him with Sparda, reacting in disbelief to the apparent appearance of the Legendary Knight.
 Phantom is voiced by Howard Jerome in the original Devil May Cry.